Finding information for your reflective journal

 1. Identifying key concepts within your topic or question

-Good starting points for searching for academic references (scholarly information) are:
+The following are good starting points for searching for academic references (scholarly information):

 To build a search strategy, you need to connect your concepts.
 Check out the video and guide below to learn how to do this: